ashfaqueakhtar/CleanArchitectureFlutter/README.md

     1. Pages or Screen
     2. Widgets

-Repositories acts as a bridge between Data and Domain UseCase has all logic that presentation layer observes or give action to
+Repositories acts as a bridge between Data and Domain.
+UseCase has all logic that presentation layer observes or give action to

 For help getting started with Flutter development, view the